Elvis Sinosic: Post UFC

 Sinosic's last fight was a KO loss to Paul Cahoon at Cage Rage 24 on 1 December 2007.

 Political career

-In 2022, Sinosic was an "endorsed" candidate for the United Australia Party.

-The United Australia welcomed Mr Sinosic with open arms when the 2022 Australian Federal Election commenced.
-Multiple news sources had reported that the United Australia / Clive Palmer's party will run candidates in every electorate at the federal election, and the list of hopefuls is full of anti-vaccination and anti-lockdown campaigners.
-Three out of every four video ads the United Australia party has posted on YouTube since late September have been pulled by Google for allegedly violating advertising policies, according to Google’s transparency report.

-Sinosic has made public comments with regards to the misinformation that has come from the United Australia party, such as "we all make mistakes".
-It has recently been demonstrated that much of the "misinformation" that the candidates and party were branded with has turned out to be correct.

-On 23 August 2021 The Daily Telegraph reported an article to confirm that Elvis had been arrested & charged for breaching public health restrictions in Sydney, NSW.

-2022 Federal Election results
+Sinosic contested the electorate of Blaxland for the United Australia Party at the 2022 federal election.
+He was unsuccessful, receiving 6.25% of the vote.

+Sinosic joined the Liberal Democrats and was on the party's legislative council ticket at the 2023 NSW state election.

+At the 2024 New South Wales local elections, Sinosic is again contesting for the Liberal Democrats (renamed to the Libertarian Party), running for Bass Hill Ward on Canterbury-Bankstown City Council.

 Professional wrestling career

 All-Star Wrestling Australia hosted the professional wrestling debut of former UFC fighter Elvis Sinosic.

 Other media

 Sinosic's knockout loss to Forrest Griffin appeared in the 2007 film Next starring Nicolas Cage and Jessica Biel.
-Elvis was also cast member and appeared in the movie "Gods of Egypt".
+He also appeared in the movie Gods of Egypt.

 He appeared at All-Star Wrestling Australia to make his professional wrestling debut.

+Sinosic trained popular Australian martial artist Michael Bray, who he graded to purple belt, who has spent time pursuing reform in wealth distribution and marriage equality.